Yzcreator/FashionDPO/README.md

 cd ./fashiondpo
 python sample.py
 ```
-If it is the first round of sampling in the iterative process, set 'args.resume=False', which will create the LoRA layers in the pre-trained model.
-In subsequent rounds, set 'args.resume=True' to load the fine-tuned LoRA layers from the model specified in args.pretrained_model_name_or_path.
+If it is the first round of sampling in the iterative process, set `args.resume=False`, which will create the LoRA layers in the pre-trained model.
+In subsequent rounds, set `args.resume=True` to load the fine-tuned LoRA layers from the model specified in args.pretrained_model_name_or_path.

+## Feedback Generation from Multiple Experts